SolidSpace/modern-events/README.md

 # coming soon
+The Webpart is feature complete for version 1 and will be uploaded soon. stay tuned

 ## Modern Events Webpart
 A SharePoint Webpart integration of FullCalendar.
 This SPFX Solution can be used as an modern presentation of the classic SharePointClassic Calendar List.